nextensio/docs/content/en/Configurations/appgroups/_index.md

 connector level.
 Further sub-grouping can always be done based on things like bandwidth and/or latency requirements.

-Every AppGroup is expected to have an email id in the tenant's domain, eg., appx@awesomecustomer.com for the tenant awesomecustomer.com.
+Every AppGroup is expected to have an id in email id format in the tenant's domain, eg., appx@awesomecustomer.com for the tenant awesomecustomer.com.
+Note that this id does not have to be a valid email id.
 As additional information about the AppGroup, a descriptive name also needs to be provided.
 There may be additional informational fields provided in future for urgent contact information of the admin, etc.

 The rest of the configuration per AppGroup ID involves attributes.
 AppGroup ID attributes are used for access control based on an Access policy by providing the AppGroup attributes file as reference data for matching with user attributes.
+This requires writing and maintaining the Access policy directly and is only possible in the 'Expert' mode.
+AppGroup attributes are not available in the 'Easy' mode.
+Those chosing to use the 'Easy' mode can therefore jump ahead to the 'AppGroup Configuration' section.

 Currently, a tenant has to identify the superset of attributes that may be required for all possible AppGroups requiring access control.
 However, only a subset of the attributes may be relevant